thomasmartinez114/School-Management-System/README.md

 Create "School Management System" - "Students, Teachers and the Funds." https://www.youtube.com/watch?v=e0X00EoFQbE

+- To Do List
+[ ] Refactor the Classes by using methods for each action

 // Money management system for school.
 - Keep track of students total fees
 - Fees already paid